Floor (gymnastics): International level routines

-The dismount can come from any element group other than group I. Those competing as seniors are required to include a double salto in their routines.
+The dismount can come from any element group other than group I. Those competing as seniors must include a double salto in their routines.

 Floor exercises in rhythmic gymnastics

-Floor exercises is a category also in the rhythmic gymnastics, but it considers only the youngest gymnasts, up to 10 years old, who perform their routines freehand, which means without any apparatus (in contrary to the remaining five - rope, hoop, ball, clubs and ribbon).
-Their length and content is still clearly specified and differs in each age category.
+Floor exercises are also in rhythmic gymnastics for the youngest gymnasts, up to 10 years old, who perform their routines freehand, which means without any apparatus (contrary to the remaining five - rope, hoop, ball, clubs and ribbon).
+Their length and content are still clearly specified and differ in each age category.